-Back in the day there were only static websites that you had no control of.
-They were built without a content management system, so basically there were just static files that website needed to function.
+Back in the day, there were only static websites that you had no control of.
+They were built without a content management system, so basically there were just static files that the website needed to function.

 Static websites are still here and are a great alternative, especially with the appearance of tools like static site generators.
 But you would need a developer that you hire every single time when you wanted something updated on your website.

-Content management system, on the other hand, allows you to do it yourself (without the need to touch website’s code; everything is visual and intuitive, so you don’t need technical knowledge) and in the end you even get to save some money.
+Content management system, on the other hand, allows you to do it yourself (without the need to touch the website’s code; everything is visual and intuitive, so you don’t need technical knowledge) and in the end, you even get to save some money.

 We take it from there and build on top of it and customize it to fit your needs and be intuitive for you to understand and use.

-Technical aspect of Content Management System (CMS) is that it is built with a back-end programming language (PHP, Ruby, Python to name a few) language and a database, so everything is dynamic and with each update, content is updated and stored to a database.
+The technical aspect of the Content Management System (CMS) is that it is built with a back-end programming language (PHP, Ruby, Python to name a few) language and a database, so everything is dynamic and with each update, content is updated and stored to a database.